EARLY IDENTIFICATION & TREATMENT

 Gavin WilsonBoard Member

 Gavin, a chartered accountant from New Zealand, brings a wealth of financial, project and programme management experience.
-He has worked for international companies in the financial services, beer and oil industries, and in local government and tourism.
+He has worked for private sector international companies and in local government and tourism.